port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/jira/jira.md

 <h4> Create the Jira API token </h4>

-1. Log in to your [Jira account](https://id.atlassian.com/manage-profile/security/api-tokens);
+1. Log in to your [Jira account](https://id.atlassian.com/manage-profile/security/api-tokens).
-2. Click Create API token;
+2. Click Create API token.
-3. From the dialog that appears, enter a memorable and concise Label for your token and click **Create**;
+3. From the dialog that appears, enter a memorable and concise Label for your token and click **Create**.
-4. Click **Copy** to copy the token to your clipboard, you will not have another opportunity to view the token value after you leave this page;
+4. Click **Copy** to copy the token to your clipboard, you will not have another opportunity to view the token value after you leave this page.

 Use the following Python script to ingest historical Jira issues into port: